 If you drive a commercial vehicle for a living, your employer or potential employers can check your record.
 That means you can potentially lose your job or miss out on future employment opportunities.
 Employers will be afraid to hire drivers they believe are a risk.

 How Do You Find Out the Total Points on Your License?

 It’s best to routinely check your driving record, especially if you’ve received a ticket for more than one moving violation in the past two years.
 It can also help you remember when points were added and when they’ll fall off.

 You can do this by requesting a copy of your Driving History Report (MVR) online, in person at a local DDS Customer Service location, or by mail.
 You will need to pay either a $6.00 or $8.00 dollar fee, depending on whether you need a record of the past three or seven years.

 If you request a copy of your record online, you can either obtain a viewable-only version (that you can access for 30 days and can’t download) or a certified version that will be printed and physically sent to you in the mail.
 The first option is best if you don’t need a copy for any official reasons.

 At John Foy & Associates, we know accidents can happen—but they have consequences.
 We represent car accident victims now facing expensive injuries and property damage because of another driver’s mistakes.
-If you or a loved one was injured because of a negligent driver, contact us today for a FREE consultation.
-Call 404-400-4000, or contact us here.
+If you or a loved one was injured because of a negligent driver, contact an Atlanta car accident lawyer today for a FREE consultation at 404-400-4000.